-Find out when a tenant can legally break a lease in Mississippi, when they can’t, and whether or not a landlord is required by Mississippi law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Mississippi, when they can’t, and if a landlord is required by Mississippi law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Mississippi to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Mississippi to end a tenancy.

 Lease Termination Notice Requirements in Mississippi

-In Mississippi, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease (§ 89-7-23).
+In Mississippi, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease (Miss.
+Code § 89-7-23).
 Mississippi tenants have to provide written notice for the following lease terms:

-- Notice to terminate a yearly lease with no end date.
-A two-month written notice required. (§ 89-7-23)
+- Notice to Terminate a Yearly Lease with No End Date.
+A two-month written notice required.
+(Miss.
+Code § 89-7-23)

 Conditions for Legally Breaking a Lease in Mississippi

-There are a handful of scenarios where a tenant can legally break a lease in Mississippi without penalty.
+There are several scenarios where a tenant can legally break a lease in Mississippi without penalty.
 We’ll go through each of them below.

 1. Early Termination Clause